joelvaneenwyk/huginn-wiki/Deployment-on-OpenShift.md

 1. That's it!
 Enjoy Huginn!

 Once it's running, you will want to create a `.env` in the root of the repo to include the correct email configuration and change the invite code.
 You can use `.env.example.openshift` as a guide.
 You'll need to push that change back up to OpenShift.
+The .env is in `.gitignore`.
+So add the file using `git add -f .env` and then push it to the remote repo or add it directly in the remote repo after ssh’ing.

 ## OpenShift Considerations